tcrensink/chat_term/README.md

 # ChatTerm
-The fastest terminal access to ChatGPT.
+The fastest access to ChatGPT.

 `ChatTerm` integrates a TUI with a managed tmux session, providing instantaneous access to a ChatGPT client.
 Type `chat` to resume a session and copy the response to your clipboard at a keystroke; ChatTerm provides frictionless ChatGPT integration into your terminal-based workflow.